 Grit is an interesting thing.
 You grit your way through growing up, through high school, college, relationships and so on.
 Grit can be the key to success but is often an unpleasant thing.
 And that’s kind of how I feel about wide cracks.
 Pretty much at the end of every day here, I’ve told myself: I’m leaving.
 This suchs.
 And I want to go home.
 Every.
 Single.
 Day.

-I’d had an extreme meltdown in the Creek this past fall on Big Baby (5.11).
-Because 4s are my absolute enemy, I bailed and took someone’s criticism personally.
-Because I suddenly wasn’t the “strong” climber, and I knew it and everybody else was there to witness it.
+Last fall in the Creek, I tried to climb Big Baby (5.11).
+Because 4s are my absolute enemy, I bailed and had a meltdown.
+Because I suddenly wasn’t the “strong” climber, and I knew it and everybody was there to witness it.
 As friends dispersed, I lagged behind and cried.
-Those who stayed were really supportive and sweet, which probably made me cry even more.
+Erick stayed and tried to comfort me, which probably made me cry even more.
 I cry, a lot.
 All of the time, in fact.
 In parking lots and at bases of climbs and every goddamn Disney film ever made.
 I know, I know.
 I’m a real girl these days.